mtkresearch/BreezeApp/BreezeApp_v2/breeze-app-router/docs/API_REFERENCE.md

         fun getInstance(): RunnerRegistry
     }

+    // A data class to hold all registration info. data class RunnerRegistration(
+        val name: String,
+        val factory: () -> BaseRunner,
+        val capabilities: List<CapabilityType>
+    )

-    // Registers a runner with its factory function. fun register(name: String, factory: RunnerFactory)
+    // Registers a runner using the registration object. fun register(registration: RunnerRegistration)

-    // Unregisters a runner.
-    fun unregister(name: String)
+    // Unregisters a runner by its unique name. fun unregister(name: String)

     // Creates a new instance of a named runner.